-[Section 12A inserted by No. 66 of 1986 s.
+[Section 12A inserted: No. 66 of 1986 s.
 6.]

 12B.
 Endorsements as to rights and obligations

 (1) The Registrar of Titles shall endorse the title and land register in respect of the land described in an item in the Table to section 12A in such manner as will ensure that a person searching the title to that land receives notice that section 12A(2) applies to that land.